oci-quickstart/oke-cockroachdb/README.md

 First you're going to need to setup an Oracle Cloud account, your environmental variables, an OKE cluster and your kubectl.
 It sounds like a lot, but there's a nice walkthrough [here](https://github.com/cloud-partners/oke-how-to) that should help.

 ## Deploying CockroachDB on Oracle Kubernetes Engine (OKE)
 We will use Helm to deploy CockroachDB.
+Helm is a package manager for Kubernetes.
 If you don't have Helm installed, follow the instructions [here](https://helm.sh/docs/using_helm/#installing-helm) to install it first.

 #### Initialize and update Helm
 `helm init --upgrade --service-account tiller`